-This is not the best solution as duplicate and inconsistent information appears in the routing table.
+This is not the best solution; duplicate and inconsistent information appears in the routing table.
 A better way to reach a server in your subnet is to set the netmask to

 255.255.255.255 (/32).
 The server assumes it is alone in this subnet and will not send any packets directly.
-However, an explicit host route to the gateway is now needed.
+However, you now need an explicit host route to the gateway.
 This is very easy to do with Debian by adding the option

 pointopoint 192.168.0.1 in the configuration.
 Please change